-The Department of Dental Hygiene uses NLM formatting (as do many other health fields) to cite their references, and all writing assignments will ask you to format your references to match NLM formatting standards.
+The Division of Dental Hygiene uses NLM formatting (as do many other health fields) to cite their references, and all writing assignments will ask you to format your references to match NLM formatting standards.
 Below is a guide of how to format your citations appropriately.

 - Number your citations in the order they appear in your paper sequentially, not alphabetically.

 - Put the numbers corresponding to the sources in superscript at the end of the statement you want to cite outside of the period.
 You can also put the number in superscript within a sentence after a phrase in order to relate directly to that phrase.
 Appropriate examples would be:

 It is recommended that eliminating active dental caries lesions and using agents such as chlorhexidine can reduce the Mutans streptococci reservoir in all of the infant’s caretakers.1